Learn about BADM’s senior leadership team below.

 Elizabeth comes with more than 15 years of experience in formal education, working as a teacher, principal, and executive director in small urban schools focused on personalization, equity, and progressive education.
 She holds a B.A. from Brown University, teaching and administrative credentials from Mills College, and a Doctorate in educational leadership from Mills College.
 Her doctoral research, drawing heavily from psychological constructs (such as learning mindset, self-efficacy, and stereotype threat) focuses on the role of “care” in teachers’ relationships with Latino male students entering high school substantially behind in academic skills.

-Sara Norris brings 18 years of experience as a Pre-K and early elementary school teacher in both private and public school settings.
+Sara has worked in the field of early childhood education for 21 years.
 Committed to providing innovative educational experiences to our youngest scholars, she brings expertise in creating and facilitating child-centered learning environments and professional development for teachers that are grounded in the constructivist philosophy.
 Her current work focuses on developing high-quality curriculum at the intersection of creative thinking and STEM education.
-Previously she was a master teacher, researcher, curriculum designer, and mentor for teaching credential and master’s candidates.
-Sara has twice been recognized as an outstanding teacher by the state of California, and is currently a finalist for the Presidential Award for Excellence in Math and Science Teaching, our nation’s highest honor for K-12 teachers.
-She holds a master’s degree in early childhood education and a multiple subject teaching credential with special preparation for teaching early childhood: preschool-3, both from the Mills College School of Education.
+Previously, Sara has worked as a master teacher, researcher, curriculum designer, and mentor for teaching credential and master’s candidates.
+She has twice been recognized as an outstanding classroom teacher by the state of California.
+Sara holds a master’s degree in early childhood education and a multiple subject teaching credential with special preparation for teaching early childhood: Preschool – Grade 3, both from the Mills College School of Education.